By: Elena Grace Flores

-Few more hours in the bus going to our destination in Mindanao, Calamba, Misamis Occidental really gave me much pride how beautiful Mindanao is.
-Abundant rivers with clear waters, green, natural forest, endless rice plantation, orchards and ambiance very close to nature that you can smell the freshness of the earth.
+Few more hours on the bus going to our destination in Mindanao, Calamba, Misamis Occidental really gave me much pride in how beautiful Mindanao is.
+Abundant rivers with clear waters, green, natural forest, endless rice plantation, orchards, and ambiance very close to nature that you can smell the freshness of the earth.
 The house that I remembered as my grandparents’ big house on my father’s side is now a ruined old house.
-Nevertheless, familiar faces still lingers, only, they are a lot older plus many more young additions.
-To make most of our trip there, it was crucial to start moving to the forest so that we could accomplish something before sun down.
+Nevertheless, familiar faces still linger, only, they are a lot older plus many more young additions.
+To make the most of our trip there, it was crucial to start moving to the forest so that we could accomplish something before sundown.
 The family’s over 17 hectares-Bitibut hills in Sapang Dalaga was my favorite.
 This is where I dreamed of having my native resort someday.
 It was composed of seven hills with a source of spring water dripping the whole year round since time immemorial.
-On the second hill we met one of the families looking after the land.
+On the second hill, we met one of the families looking after the land.

 - Never leave without a map